codaamok/codaamok.github.io-hugo/content/post/Patching-Snowflakes-with-ConfigMgr-and-PowerShell/index.md

 > image of failure here
 > image of success and no pending reboot here

-## Interatively use PSCMSnowflakePatching with the `-ChooseCollection` Parameter
+## Interactively use PSCMSnowflakePatching with the `-ChooseCollection` Parameter

 The `-ChooseCollection` is the only parameter that you can't use in an automated fashion.
 This is because it produces a pop-up `Out-GridView` window prompting you to choose a ConfigMgr device collection.